Vacation days are precious.

 March in the Smokies is lukewarm to me.

-It’s too late to enjoy the charms of a Smokies winter but too early to really enjoy spring.
+I think it’s too late to enjoy the charms of a Smokies winter but too early to really enjoy spring.

 Summer, of course, is the most popular time in the Smokies for obvious reasons.
 The kids are out of school, the mountains are alive and green and blooming.